Network Utility Maximization Revisited: Three Issues and Their Resolution: Algorithmic Complexity and Speed of Convergence

 where $\alpha(e) \geq 0$ for all $e$.
 The constraints in (\ref{eqn:lac}) are referred to as linear ascending constraints.
 This problem arises as the core optimization problem in several wireless communication problems (Padakandla and Sundaresan \cite{200910TCOM_PadSun}, Viswanath and Anantharam \cite{200206TIT_VisAna}, Lagunas et al. \cite{200405TSP_PalLagCio}, Sanguinetti et al. \cite{201205TSP_SanDam}) and operations research problems (Clark and Scarf \cite{1960xxMS_ClaSca}, Wang \cite{201510OL_Ziz}).
 See \cite{2016xx_AkhSun} for a survey and a discussion of several algorithms.
 The network problem is the maximization of a so-called $d$-separable concave function over the linear ascending constraints.
 Veinott Jr. \cite{1971xxMS_Vei} mapped this problem to the geometrical problem of finding the ``concave cover" of the set of points $(\sum_{e=1}^{i}\alpha(e),\sum_{e=1}^{i}p_e),~ i \in [n]$, in $\mathbb{R}^2$.
 The ``string algorithm" of Muckstadt and Sapra \cite{2010xxSPR_MucSap} finds the concave cover of a set of points in $\mathbb{R}^{2}$ in $\mathcal{O}(n)$ steps.
 See \cite{2016xx_AkhSun} for details.

-{\em Simulations}: We now discuss some simulation studies investigating the speed of convergence of our proposed algorithm.
+{\em Simulations}: We now discuss some simulation studies investigating the speed of convergence of the ODE that our proposed algorithm will track.
+But we caution the reader that the ODE convergence rate does not give the full picture of convergence rate since the timescale is dictated by the step sizes.
 In the plots, the solid curves correspond to the error plots of the system

 The dashed curves correspond to the error plots of the system (\ref{eqn:price})-(\ref{eqn:cost}).
 The differential inclusion (\ref{eqn:scaledmainalgdi}) has scaling factor $\kappa$ when compared with (\ref{eqn:mainalgdi}) and corresponds to a scaled version of Algorithm \ref{alg:mainalgorithm}.
 The scaling is to enable comparison of (\ref{eqn:scaledmainalgdi}) with the system (\ref{eqn:price})-(\ref{eqn:cost}) which already has the scaling factor $\kappa$ in (\ref{eqn:update}).